-The greater latitude given under Davidson for allowing other acts evidence in child sexual assault cases because of the difficulty sexually abused children experience in testifying, and the difficulty prosecutors have in obtaining admissible evidence in such cases was properly applied when the victim, although an adult, functioned at the level of an 18-month old, having an inability to recount what happened.
+The greater latitude given under Davidson for allowing other acts evidence in child sexual assault cases because of the difficulty sexually abused children experience in such cases was properly applied when the victim, although an adult, functioned at the level of an 18-month-old, having an inability to recount what happened.
 This greater latitude is not restricted to allowing evidence of prior sexual assaults and was properly applied to allow evidence of pornography viewed by the defendant that helped to demonstrate motive.
 State v.
 Normington, 2008 WI App 8, 306 Wis.
 2d 727, 744 N.W.2d 867, 07-0382.